PiotrSobczak/sentiment-analysis-from-tweet-data/README.md

 ## What is the purpose of this project?
 The purpose of this project is creating end to end system for emotion recognition from speech.
 The system will have multi-modal architecture consisting of acoustic and linguistic paths.

+## Hardware
+The training was conducted using GeForce GTX 1060 graphic card

 ## Data

 <img src="https://github.com/PiotrSobczak/emotion-recognition-from-speech/blob/master/assets/data.png" width="600"></img>